miguelpaz/jlab/csvkit_tutorial_1.md

 # Working on your data with CSVKit

-CSVKit is a nice tool to manipulate, organize, analise and work with data, using the comma-separated values (csv) format.
+CSVKit is a nice tool to manipulate, organize, analyze and work with data, using the comma-separated values (csv) format.
 It is very light and fast.
 It is built in the Python programming language.

 To access it, you will need to use the `command line`.
 Open the Terminal  in Mac OSX or Command Prompt in Windows for that.